tagconcierge/tc-wordpress-gtm-consent-mode-banner-free/readme.txt

 == Frequently Asked Questions ==

+= Do I need to configure anything in GTM to enable consent mode? =

+Once your Consent Banner is deployed the Consent Mode will be provided and will work with Google Tags (GA4 and Google Ads) out-of-the-box.
+For other integrations you need to review your GTM tags to ensure they have correct consent checks settings.
+You can use Consent Overview screen to quickly review and update tags.
+[Read more here](https://docs.tagconcierge.com/article/59-how-to-configure-gtm-consent-mode)

+= Is it compatible with direct GA4 or Google Ads integration? =

+Yes, both direct usage of Google Tags and Google Tag Manager are supported.
+The plugin sends standard Consent Mode v2 parameters that will be respected by those tags.

+= Is it compatible with Facebook Pixel? =

+It can be compatible if Facebook Pixel is implemented via Google Tag Manager and correct consent settings are applied in GTM workspace.
+[Read more here](https://docs.tagconcierge.com/article/59-how-to-configure-gtm-consent-mode)

 = How to inject GTM tracking snippet? =

 By default this plugin push consent information to the GTM DataLayer object that can be installed by other plugins or directly in the theme code.
 It can also embed GTM snippets, go to settings to configure it.

-= Do I need to configure anything in GTM to enable consent mode =

-Once your Consent Banner is deployed you need to review all your GTM tags to ensure they have correct consent checks settings.
-You can use Consent Overview screen to quickly review and update tags.
-[Read more here](https://docs.tagconcierge.com/article/59-how-to-configure-gtm-consent-mode)

 == Screenshots ==